disqus/nose-performance/README.rst

 This plugin was originally created at DISQUS by `Zameer Manji <http://twitter.com/zmanji>`_ as an experiment in automating testing for performance regressions.

+Some of the hooks have been inspired by work done in various applications, such as Sentry and Django Debug Toolbar.